flowcontrol12/docu/docs/04-User-Guide/05-Alerts/index.md

 The `Action` button is available for the selected row, which can be used to perform the following actions:

-- Mark as ACK - setting the Acknowledged flag
+- **Status** - set the alert’s current state
+  - New
-- Mark as NEW - removing the Acknowledged flag
+  - Acknowledged
+  - Assigned
+  - In Progress
+  - Pending
+  - Resolved
-- Mark as False Positive - setting the False Positive flag
+- **Classification** - choose the alert’s verdict category
+  - null
+  - Info
+  - True Positive
-- Unmark as False Positive - removing the False Positive flag
+  - False Positive
-- Add comment - add your own comment
+- **Assign to user** – pick a user to own this alert
+- **Add comment** – create or edit a comment inline

 ![image-20230620111330553](assets_03-Alerts/image-20230620111330553.png)